sheriff4000/ML-classification/README.md

 - Recall
 - F1

-These are output for the trees generated without prunning (No Pruning), the trees generated with pruning (Post-Pruning), and the trees generated with pruning but before they were pruned (Pre Pruning)
+These are outputs for the trees generated without prunning (No Pruning), the trees generated with pruning (Post-Pruning), and the trees generated with pruning but before they were pruned (Pre Pruning)

 ## Dependencies